Wade Fox tosses six touchdown passes in Madison's playoff loss to Luray

 The Bulldogs (9-2) added another rushing touchdown shortly before the end of the third quarter and what looked like an opportunity for Madison to tie it heading to the fourth turned into a 36-20 lead for the home team.

-That was enough cushion for Luray (9-2), which will host third-seeded Central in the regional semifinals next week, as it got two more touchdown runs from Bryant on the way to a deceptively lopsided final score.
+That was enough cushion for Luray (9-2), which was expected to host third-seeded Central in the regional semifinals this week, as it got two more touchdown runs from Bryant on the way to a deceptively lopsided final score.

+The game against Luray marked the end of the Mountaineer’s season.
+Several players were named All Bull Run District.
+Wide receiver William Dickey was named first team while quarterback Wade Fox, wide receiver Billy Acton, offensive lineman Jaden Scruggs and linebacker Morgan Tompkins were named to the second team.